SudoSweatLord/same-game/README.md

 In the returned JSX, the grid array is mapped to a list of img elements, each representing a tile in the grid.
 When a tile is clicked, the handleClick function is called with the position of the clicked tile.

-## This project wouldn't have been possible without:
+## This project wouldn't have been possible without

 -Kuniaki Moribe who invented the game in 1985
 -Ania K. for the starting template